NEW JERSEY – New Jersey is 2022’s worst state to retire , according to a study done by WalletHub.

-With 26 percent of all nonretired adults having no retirement savings or pension and a quarter of Americans expecting to delay their retirement due to the economic impact of COVID-19, the personal-finance website WalletHub Monday released its report on 2021’s best states to retire.
+With 27% of all nonretired adults having no retirement savings, the personal-finance website WalletHub Monday released its report on 2022’s Best States to Retire.

 Retiring in New Jersey (1=Best; 25=Avg.):

 - 33rd – Annual Cost of In-Home Services

 - 28th – % of Population Aged 65 & Older

 Here are the top 5 worst states to retire:

 - New Jersey